The Proposal (2009 film): Production

+Development

 Peter Chiarelli wrote the script for the film in 2005.
 In May 2007, it was announced that Sandra Bullock had been given a lead role for The Proposal.
-Julia Roberts was originally approached for the lead, but declined.
+Julia Roberts was originally approached for the lead but declined.
 Nearly two months later, it was reported that plans were being finalized for Ryan Reynolds to star opposite Bullock.
 In January 2008, Touchstone Pictures signed Anne Fletcher to direct.
-The film premiered on June 1, 2009, at the El Capitan Theatre in Hollywood, California.